How Spatially Modulated Activity Reshapes Active Polymer Conformations: Results

 First, we notice that, in the case $m=1$ (Fig.~\ref{fig:snapshots}a), the polymer conformation is considerably more compact than in all the other cases and reminds of the globule-like conformations observed in a tangentially active polymer~\cite{Bianco2018}, which is recovered in this framework as the case $m=0$.
 However, for $m>1$ the conformations appear much more elongated, with visibly stretched and visibly compact regions, especially at low values of $m$.
 The snapshots suggests that the appearance of these regions depends on the alternation of the direction of propulsion, that is, on the alternation of positive and negative propulsion sections.
 If, proceeding along the chain, a negative section comes after a positive one, the corresponding polymer region is collapsed, as the active forces (showed with arrows in Fig. ~\ref{fig:snapshots}) point towards each other, causing the filament to buckle.
 On the contrary, if a positive section follows a negative one the corresponding polymer region is stretched as the active forces point away from each other.
-The higher the value of $m$, the more stretched sections the polymer can develop; since the polymer is Gaussian, the stretched regions are independent from each other and can arrange freely in space (see Fig.~\ref{fig:sketch}b and \ref{fig:snapshots1}).
+The higher the value of $m$, the more stretched sections the polymer can develop; since the polymer is Gaussian, the stretched regions are independent from each other and can arrange freely in space (see Fig.~\ref{fig:sketch}b and \ref{fig:snapshots}).
+In the following we analyze the dependence of the gyration radius and the end-to-end \pa{distance} on the distribution of the active forces.
+While for passive polymers these observables have a very similar dependence on the microscopic parameters characterizing the polymer \pa{our results suggest that for active polymers it is not so}. \pa{Interestingly, we do not impose a block structure of the active force, which could justify the breakdown of the relationship between these two quantities, but rather a continuous, oscillating profile.} \pa{For these reasons} we analyze them separately.